 There was no scientific consensus in the 1970s that the Earth was headed into an imminent ice age.
 Indeed, the possibility of anthropogenic warming [human-caused] dominated the peer-reviewed literature even then.

 Figure 1: American Meteorological Society: The Myth of the 1970s Global Cooling Scientific Consensus – Page 1032.

-Unfortunately, the small number of predictions of an ice age appeared to be much more interesting to the media than the majority that predicted global warming, so it was those sensational ‘Ice Age’ stories that they reported on.
+Unfortunately, the small number of predictions of an ice age appeared to be much more interesting to the media than the majority that predicted global warming.
 Thus Skeptics take advantage of that in order to confuse the issue.